-As a matter of facts, the tubular tires are the best choice for speed and racing.
+In my opinion, tubular tires are the best choice for speed and racing.
 They are the lightest kind of wheel-and-tire integrated biking equipment.
 Most tubular tires can perform significantly with very low tire pressures.

 And because they rarely experience pinch flat or puncturing, racing cyclists can concentrate on the races without worrying whether they may be thrown off-balance by a sudden puncture.

-And tubular tires are practically considered to be safer when they become flat.
+Tubular tires are practically considered to be safer when they become flat.
 They possess a good gripping capability and have more supple casings that make race biking quite comfortable.

 This is not to say that some bikers may prefer using either clinchers or tubeless for their races, but tubular tires are the best, judging from their comparative advantages.

 Mountain biking is an exciting experience that gets more thrilling if you are doing it with the right set of tires.
 Your chosen tires must be flats because of the nature of the trails which are mostly rocky and root filled.
 If you are thinking of using bigger tires, you may escape experiencing sudden flatting, but that may not give you the total ride quality you so desired